 General Application Process

 Each application goes through several tiers of review.
 First, DCCD staff reviews it for eligibility.
 Second, independent panels and staff make comments and assign scores.
-Third, staff develops a funding recommendation, which CAB reviews.
-After deliberation CAB issues a preliminary funding recommendation.
-Fourth, CAB holds a meeting at which appeals may be heard and then issues a final recommendation.
+Third, staff develops a funding recommendation, which the Arts Funding Committee reviews.
+After deliberation, the Arts Funding Committee issues a preliminary funding recommendation to the San Antonio Arts Commission (SAAC).
+Fourth, SAAC holds a meeting at which appeals may be heard and then issues a final recommendation.
 Fifth, the final recommendations are forwarded to City Council for consideration and approval.

 Application guidelines are made available on the Department for Culture and Creative Development website.